-For details on the altpll_reconfig megawizard Plug-In Manager, refer to the altpll_reconfig Megafunction Users Guide.
+For details on the altpll_reconfig Megawizard Plug-In Manager, refer to the altpll_reconfig Megafunction Users Guide.

+Spread-Spectrum Tracking

-Spread- Spectrum Tracking Stratix III devices can accept a spread-spectrum input with typical modulation frequencies.
+Stratix III devices can accept a spread-spectrum input with typical modulation frequencies.
 However, the device cannot automatically detect that the input is a spread-spectrum signal.
-Instead, the input sig looks like deterministic jitter at the input of PLL.
-Stratix III PLLs can tr a spread-spectrum input clock as long as it is within the input-jitter tolerance specifications.
+Instead, the input signal looks like deterministic jitter at the input of PLL.
+Stratix III PLLs can track a spread-spectrum input clock as long as it is within the input-jitter tolerance specifications.
 Stratix III devices cannot internally generate spread-spectrum clocks.

+PLL Specifications

-PLL Specifications Refer to the DC & Switching Characteristics of Stratix III Devices chapter in volume 2 of the Stratix III Device Handbook for information on PLL timing specifications.
-Conclusion Stratix III device PLLs provide you with complete control of device clocks and system timing.
+Refer to the DC and Switching Characteristics of Stratix III Devices chapter in volume 2 of the Stratix III Device Handbook for information on PLL timing specifications.

+Stratix III device PLLs provide you with complete control of device clocks and system timing.
 The ability to reconfigure the PLL counter clock frequency and phase shift in real time can be especially useful in prototyping environments, allowing you to sweep PLL output frequencies and adjust the output-clock phase-shift dynamically.
 These PLLs are also capable of offering flexible system-level clock management that was previously only available in discrete PLL devices.
 Stratix III PLLs meet and exceed the features offered by these high-end discrete devices, reducing the need for other timing devices in the system.
-Document Table 6-23 shows the revision history for this document.